MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/can-i-optimize-the-conditional-checks-that-the-wpp-macros-produce-befo.md

 ---
-title: Optimizing conditional checks that the WPP macros produce before tracing
+title: Optimizing Conditional Checks that the WPP Macros Produce Before Tracing
 description: Can I optimize the conditional checks that the WPP macros produce before the tracing ms.date: 04/20/2017
 ---